Pangandaran (train): Pangandaran (2024–present)

-Then, since the enactment of new train travel chart 2023, the travel status of this train changes to additional train.
+Then, since the enactment of KAI's new train travel chart 2023, the travel status of this train changed to an additional train.

-In September 2023, Public Relations of Operation Area 2 Bandung, Mahendro, revealed that the regional government in the East Priangan region has proposed the resumption of the executive train route from Jakarta to their region.
-He said that the regional governments in question are likely the Tasikmalaya Regency-Tasikmalaya, Ciamis, and Banjar City.
+In September 2023, Public Relations of Operation Area 2 Bandung, Mahendro, revealed that the regional government in the East Priangan region [had] proposed the resumption of the executive train route from Jakarta to their region.
+He said that the regional governments in question were likely the Tasikmalaya Regency, Tasikmalaya, Ciamis, and Banjar City.

-On 24 January 2024, the Pangandaran train return operated as a regular train as a response from the regional government throughout the East Priangan region.
-Finally, the Pangandaran train was back by KAI after 4 years suspended due to the COVID-19 pandemic, but difference that previous class, the panoramic car was added in the Pangandaran train for to Banjar from Jakarta.
+On 24 January 2024, the Pangandaran returned to operation as a regular train as a response to the regional government throughout the East Priangan region.
+Finally, the Pangandaran train was back by KAI after a four-year suspension due to the COVID-19 pandemic, but unlike the previous class, a panoramic car was added to the train for the route to Banjar from Jakarta.

-The Pangandaran and Papandayan were share with the Parahyangan the use of stainless steel-bodied trains; consisting of three executive class trains, four premium economy class trains, one dining car, and one generator train, plus one panoramic train which uses stainless steel facilities.
+The Pangandaran and Papandayan share the use of stainless-steel-bodies trains with the Parahyangan.
+The consist includes three executive class trains, four premium economy class trains, one dining car, and one generation car, plus one panoramic train which uses stainless steel facilities.

-However, on 1 August 2025, the Pangandaran & Papandayan train with use Panoramic car were while adding Priority class to replace Panoramic class, which will could enter maintenance at Train depot.
+However, on 1 August 2025, the Pangandaran and Papandayan trains, which used the Panoramic car, temporarily replaced the Panoramic class with a Priority class while the Panoramic class car was undergoing maintenance at the train depot.

-Finally, on 1 September 2025, the Papandayan & Pangandaran train return use with the Panoramic car after 1 month for maintenance of the Panoramic car.
+Finally, on 1 September 2025, the Pangandaran and Papandayan trains returned to using the Panoramic car after one months of maintenance to this car.

-List of the Station
+Stations

-On 1 February 2025 following of the enactment of new train travel chart 2025, the Pangandaran train rolling system with the Papandayan train that which from Jakarta Gambir to Garut, but on 1 August 2025, the Pangandaran & Papandayan train with Panoramic car was replace to Priority for temporarily.
+Since 1 February 2025, following the enactment of the 2025 train travel chart, the Pangandaran train shares a rolling stock rotation with the Papandayan (Gambir–Garut).